McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 - `custom-header.html`: custom headers in page.
 Meant to be overwritten when adding CSS imports.
 Don't forget to include `style` HTML tag directive in your file.
 - `custom-footer.html`:  custom footer in page.
 Meant to be overwritten when adding JavaScript.
 Don't forget to include `javascript` HTML tag directive in your file.
 - `favicon.html`: the favicon
+- `heading.html`: side-wide configuration to change the pages title headings.
 - `heading-pre.html`: side-wide configuration to prepend to pages title headings.
 If you override this, it is your responsibility to take the page's `headingPre` setting into account.
 - `heading-post.html`: side-wide configuration to append to pages title headings.
 If you override this, it is your responsibility to take the page's `headingPost` setting into account.
 - `logo.html`: the logo, on top left hand corner